 However, if you meet certain low income requirements, you may be eligible to receive a free copy of your medical records for your Social Security claim.
 You must provide reasonable proof of your financial inability to pay for the records due to unemployment, disability, income below the federal poverty level, or receipt of state or federal income assistance.
 Provide this proof to the doctor's office or hospital with your Release of Information form for your medical records.
 If you meet the above requirements, you are entitled to one free copy of your medical records.

-Social Security's Office of Disability Adjudication and Review (ODAR) is the office that processes all Social Security appeals, including SSI disability appeals.
-If you request a hearing, it will be held at an ODAR office.
-If you have questions regarding your appeal, contact your local hearing office (ODAR).
+Social Security's Office of Hearings Operations (OHO) is the office that processes all Social Security appeals, including SSI disability appeals.
+If you request a hearing, it will be held at an OHO office.
+Once you make your hearing request, contact your hearing office for any questions regarding your appeal.
 The contact information for the local hearing offices is below.

 Charleston Hearing Office